Lesson 3: Connecting Segments by Joints#

 Caution

-default reference frame for the joint.
-When directly accessing the
+) becomes the default reference frame for the joint.
+When directly

-post-simulation values of constraint reaction forces etc., you must
+accessing the post-simulation values of constraint reaction forces etc., you

 Creating a revolute elbow joint#